mcomatas/softlight-takehome/README.md

 ## Challenges
 - The biggest challenge I faced was getting the positioning right for each element.
 At first I tried nesting div elements inside each other, but without nesting and using absolute positioning, the items fell into place.
 Additionally, I used the p element for text nodes at first not realizing the browser was adding default styles.
 Once switching to span element, it worked better.
+- Figma outputs a lot of properties when fetching from the API.
+Figuring out the exact properties needed for the nodes took some time.